Niche-Lab/modeling-guide/readme.md

 This repository contains materials for the ADSA NANP Modeling Workshop on model validation.
 This workshop is designed to offer a hands-on introduction to the prevalent risks involved in evaluating predictive models.
 We will run through several simulations to demonstrate the importance of model validation, aiming to answer the following questions:

-- Why is it necessary to split our data into training and testing sets for the purpose of model validation?
+- Why is it necessary to split our data in model validation?
-- How do we validate a model (e.g., a random forest) that includes hyperparameters?
+- How to appropriately tune hyperparameters in a model?
-- How does the method of splitting data based on different experimental factors influence our conclusions during model validation?
+- How does different splitting methods influence our conclusions during model validation?

 ## 1. Environment Setup